Spider-Man 2: Cast

-A scientist working on behalf of Oscorp and Peter's role model and mentor who goes insane after his failure to create a self-sustaining fusion reaction, which also resulted in the death of his wife, Rosie.
+A scientist working on behalf of Oscorp and Peter's role model and mentor who goes insane after he fails to create a self-sustaining fusion reaction, which also resulted in the death of his wife, Rosie.
 Octavius is bonded with his handling equipment, four artificially intelligent mechanical tentacles, which influence his mentality and convince him that he must finish his experiment at all costs.